nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Can use a native Railway MongoDB database ($)
 >
 > **Cons**:
+> The railway.app domain is blocked for safety by some companies
 > Startup company
 > A large amount of Nightscout users might have a negative impact on Railway financials and force them to review the free plan conditions
 > Railway network model causes issues with some follower app and devices